Beluki/Yava/README.md

 * `extensions`: A comma-separated list of extensions to filter the files with.
    Optional: Yava will display all files by default.
 Example: `zip, 7z, smc`

-* `parameters`: additional command-line arguments to add to the executable.
+* `parameters`: Additional command-line arguments to add to the executable.
    Optional: `"%FILEPATH%"` by default.
 Example: `"%FILEPATH%" --video fullscreen`

 * `workingdirectory`: the startup path for the executable.